punchplatform/kooker/README.md

 ### Deploy only components

-If your `KUBECONFIG` is already configured to access a kubernetes cluster with proper *RBAC*, you can deploy only the punch adds-on by using the command:
+If your `KUBECONFIG` is already configured to access a kubernetes cluster with proper *RBAC*, you can deploy a punch add-on on its own in a kubernetes cluster using the command:

 ```sh
 make CLUSTER_NAME=mycluster start